- WIC Program Home

 Breastfeeding

-The U.S. Department of Health and Human Services' Healthy People 2030 establishes objectives to improve the health and safety of infants, including increasing exclusive infant breastfeeding through 6 months old and increasing breastfeeding throughout a child's first year.
+Healthy People 2030 aims to improve infant health by increasing breastfeeding through 6 months and throughout the first year.

 WIC Supports Breastfeeding

-- WIC staff complete comprehensive training to assist breastfeeding mothers with prevention and management of common breastfeeding challenges.
+- WIC staff receive training to help moms manage common breastfeeding challenges.

 Breastfeeding Basics and Beyond